-There were no other grants received from the DfE during the year ended 31st August 2018.
+There were no other grants received from the DfE during the year ended 31st August 2019.
 The Academy received a number of small donations from charitable sources, all of which were restricted to core costs (staff salaries).

-The Trust's Fund balances at 31st August 2018 were in surplus by £45k.
-This is made up by Restricted Asset Funds being in surplus by £60k, whilst Restricted General Funds were in deficit by £15k, which included a pension fund deficit of £6k.
-The trustees have acknowledged that there was an over spend on the General Restricted Fund last year and have allocated unrestricted donations which have been received in the 17/18 year and further donations in 18/19 to rectify the over spend in 16/17.
+The Trust's Fund balances at 31st August 2019 were in deficit by £53k.
+This is made up by Restricted Asset Funds being in surplus by £21k, whilst Restricted General Funds were in deficit by £74k, which included a pension fund deficit of £67k.
+The trustees have acknowledged that there was an over spend on the General Restricted Fund last year, which is a result of the delay in the new building.
+The Academy pupil numbers are restricted due to health and safety concerns within the current building and are still waiting for the building expansion to take place that the DFE are funding.
+Additional funding has been received from the DFE during the year and additional funding has been applied for in the 19/20 to mitigate the adverse effect that the limited pupil numbers is having on the GAG income.